Daimon-Law/NFT-Exclusive-Licence/README.md

 Under the License, the artist retains ownership of inviolable moral rights and other intellectual property rights in the image.
 The sale of the NFT is not a sale of the image, but a license of certain rights in the image.

-I hope you can find some use from the attached licence or even contribute to its continued development and improvement.
+I hope the reader will find some use from the attached licence or even contribute to its continued development and improvement.